hanuman2005/donate-local/README.md

 ShareTogether is a community-driven platform that enables users to donate items they no longer need and find items they want.
 Whether it's food, clothing, furniture, electronics, books, toys, or any other items, ShareTogether connects neighbors to reduce waste and build stronger communities.

 ### The Problem

 - 🗑️ Billions of items wasted globally every year
 - 😢 Many people in need of basic items
 - 🌍 Waste contributes significantly to environmental issues

-### Our Solution
-ShareTogether creates a circular economy that:
-- ✅ Reduces waste at the source
-- ✅ Helps those in need in local communities
-- ✅ Decreases environmental impact
-- ✅ Builds stronger community bonds

 ---